-Mr. Jensen has published over 300 articles on management and personal development topics for these journals along with regular features in Genetic Engineering News and various magazines published by the American Chemical Society or the American Society for Microbiology.
+Mr. Jensen has published nearly 400 articles on management and personal development topics for these journals along with regular features in Genetic Engineering News and various magazines published by the American Chemical Society or the American Society for Microbiology.
 Mr. Jensen has delivered seminars and workshops in industry meetings internationally, including keynote presentations at career events held by the National Cancer Institute, Johns Hopkins University, UNC Chapel Hill, Vanderbilt, University of Rochester, UCSF and the California State University Program for Education and Research in Biotechnology (CSUPERB).
+He has also been on the faculty of the "Teaching Survival Skills and Ethics" Program from the University of Pittsburgh.

 I work for Synopsys, Inc., a world leader in providing software, intellectual property, and design services for semiconductor design, verification, and manufacturing.
 I am currently a Senior Design Consultant, using my knowledge of my company's software to help semiconductor companies solve their design challenges on a contract basis.
 I've been with my company for nine years, although there was one short gap in in my employment after a corporate merger.
 This position represents a significant career change for me, as my previous experience includes six years teaching chemical engineering and four years serving as a chemical process engineer in a major nickel/copper metal refinery.